What to expect if you adopt from CGAP!

 You hound will be spayed or neutered, up to date on their shots, wormed, and will be tested for ticks and heartworm.
 They will be on medication to prevent parasites.
 We recommend tick and worm testing again during their first veterinary checkup.

 Your hound will have started the housebreaking process, and his or her foster parents will be able to fill you in on exactly what to expect, and how to continue the training.
+Your hound may also be in the process of learning how to be alone, or get along with other pets.
+Finishing that training with you will ensure the right fit into your home.
+We can help with resources and training tips.

 Resources and ongoing support: